gvwilson/sensibleadventures/bookster/bookster.md

 posts with an old wooden spatula and a wrinkled nose.
 New clerks sometimes tried to chat with the room's residents, but Gifted condors are hardly more talkative than their ungifted kin.
-No one ever asked the birds whether the captain's ghost haunted the room, and for their part, they never saw any reason to say.
+No one ever asked the birds whether the heartbroken captain's ghost haunted the room, and for their part, they never saw any reason to say.

 "By my eyes, a dozen rabbits, hung 'til they're as ripe as cheese!
 Two dozen!
 Just go!"